 The metrics are Accuracy, Precision and Recall, these measurements are common in machine learning for evaluating the performance of classification algorithms.

-You can also see a keyword cloud on the right, that shows some of the terms that will be used to characterize the samples and predict the sentiment of the text.
+You can also see a keyword cloud on the right, that shows some of the terms that will be used to characterize the texts and predict the sentiment of the text.
 As you can see, they are terms that are semantically associated with positive and negative expressions about hotel features.
 Those terms are automatically obtained with statistical algorithms within MonkeyLearn.

 If you want to look at the finished classifier, we created a public classifier with the hotel sentiment analysis.